Courses

 • The age composition of a population determines its social and economic structure.

-• A population can be divided into three categories, namely the children, working-age population, and the aged population.
+• A population can be divided into three categories, namely the children, the working-age population, and the aged population.

 • The first group is that of children below 15 years of age.
 This group is economically and productive and needs to be provided with necessities like food, clothing, education, and medical care.

-• The working-age is between 15 years to 59 years.
+• The working age is between 15 years to 59 years.
 These people are economically productive and biologically capable of reproduction.
 They are considered the working population.

-• The aged group consists of individuals above 59 years of age.
+• The age group consists of individuals above 59 years of age.
 They may be economically reproductive despite being retired, as some may be working voluntarily.
 They are not eligible for employment throughout the documentation.

 2. Sex Ratio